RopeWiki/commonjs/README.md

 ## Auto build & upload
 `commonjs/upload.py` is a script to take the minify output and upload it to MediaWiki via its API.

-Combined with inotify you can automatically run the build and have the output uplaoded every time a file is changed.
+Combined with inotify you can automatically run the build and have the output uploaded every time a source file is changed - great for fast developement.

 ```
 while inotifywait -r -e modify lib; do